In rare bipartisan display, U.S. Democrats back Trump on China trade probe

 Wyden, the top Democrat on the Senate Finance Committee, wrote to Lighthizer urging action to stop China from pressuring U.S. tech companies into giving up intellectual property rights.

-Wyden's state of Oregon is home to several companies that could make a case regarding intellectual property rights and China, including Nike Inc (NKE.N) and FLIR Systems Inc (FLIR.O).
-His state is also home to Schnitzer Steel Industries Inc (SCHN.O), which has accused the Chinese of dumping steel in the United States at a low price to drive down prices.
+Wyden's state of Oregon is home to several companies that could make a case regarding intellectual property rights and China, including Nike Inc and FLIR Systems Inc. His state is also home to Schnitzer Steel Industries Inc , which has accused the Chinese of dumping steel in the United States at a low price to drive down prices.

 Section 301 was often used in the 1980s against Japanese imports of motorcycles, steel and other goods.
 The law has seldom been used since the World Trade Organization formed in 1995 to resolve trade disputes.